paulapappalardo/add-species-traits/README.md

 DEPENDENCIES: The function requires the R packages [dplyr](https://dplyr.tidyverse.org/) and [taxize](https://docs.ropensci.org/taxize/articles/taxize.html).

-USAGE: this is an R function taking a dataframe or tibble as the argument.
+USAGE: This is an R function taking a dataframe or tibble as the argument.
+You need to copy the function from this repo and load it into your R environment so that is ready to be used.
 The dataframe needs to include columns for phylum, class, order, family, genus and species.
 Based on this, the function returns the same dataframe with an additional column, called "plankton_group", appended.
 How to use:

 ```r